Serbs of Croatia: World War II

-After the invasion of Yugoslavia by Axis forces, Serbian uprisings broke out under the Chetnik leadership in Gračac, Srb, Donji Lapac, Drvar and Bosansko Grahovo.
-The uprisings in the NDH were a reaction to the genocide policies of the Ustaše towards the Serbs.
+After the invasion of Yugoslavia by Axis forces, Serbian uprisings broke out under the Chetnik leadership in Gračac, Srb, Donji Lapac, Drvar, and Bosansko Grahovo.
+The uprisings in the Independent State of Croatia were a reaction to the genocide policies of the Ustaše towards the Serbs.
 The policy of the Chetniks under the leadership of Draža Mihailović varied from the struggle with the Nazis to tactical or selective collaboration with them in different periods throughout the war.
 The Chetnik movement operated as "legalised" auxiliary forces under Axis control.
 They had collaboration agreements with the Italians in occupied Dalmatia and, after the Italian capitulation in September 1943, with the Germans directly.
 They also collaborated with some of the Ustashe forces in northern Bosnia and they fought together against the Yugoslav Partisans during the Case White.
-Contracting parties obliged to a joint struggle against the Partisans, in return, Serb villages would be protected by the NDH authorities together with the Chetniks from "attacks by communists, so-called Partisans".
+Contracting parties obliged to a joint struggle against the Partisans, in return, Serb villages would be protected by the Independent State of Croatia authorities together with the Chetniks from "attacks by communists, so-called Partisans".
 The goal of the Chetniks, based on a 1941 directive, was the creation of an ethnically homogeneous Greater Serbia.
 The largest Chetnik massacres took place in eastern Bosnia within the NDH where they preceded any significant Ustashe operations.
 In the territories they controlled, Chetniks committed genocide against the Croat and Muslim civilian populations.
 Estimates of the number of deaths caused by the Chetniks in Croatia and Bosnia and Herzegovina range from 50,000 to 68,000.
-In April 1943, Đujić's Chetniks set up a prison and execution site in the village of Kosovo (today Biskupija), near Knin.
+In April 1943, Đujić's Chetniks set up a prison and execution site in the village of Kosovo (today's Biskupija), near Knin.
 Thousands of local civilians, (both Croats and even Serb Anti-Fascists) including women and children, as well as captured Partisans, were held and mistreated at this prison, while hundreds of prisoners (as many as over 1,000) were tortured and killed at an execution site near a ravine close to the camp.
 Chetnik propaganda claimed that the Partisan resistance consisted of Jews.
 Some Jews who hid in the countryside were killed and robbed by Chetniks.
 As the Chetniks increased their cooperation with the Germans, their attitude toward the Jews in the areas under their control deteriorated, and they identified the Jews with the hated Communists.
 There were many instances of Chetniks murdering Jews or handing them over to the Germans.